article-index

 These can be intimidating figures, and they certainly show an upward trend; however, even if you own one of the dog breeds on this list, that doesn’t mean that your dog is at risk at all times.
 Similarly, if your dog's breed isn't on this list, it doesn't mean it is exempt from potential theft.
 It simply means that, as a dog owner, you must do what you can to help your dog if this does happen to it.

-* These figures have been taken from The Direct Line Group findings on dog theft in the UK 2025.
+Direct Line Group findings on dog theft

 Why Do People Steal Dogs?